 Are there any charges to Flexible Provision?

 If you also decided to leave your child for the whole of the session times, this would exceed the 15 hours free provision.
-It would equal 16.5 hours.
-There is a charge of £4.50 for this additional 1.5 hours.
+It would equal 16.5 hours so there is an additional termly charge for extra provision.
 If you wish to only use 15 hours please speak to a member of staff as to how we can accommodate you.